 James’ picks: men’s travel capsule wardrobe

 1. Packable down jacket: Something packable and warm can save you on a trip.
 If you get cold on planes you can even use it to grab a nap while the A/C is going.
-The MEC Tremblant Lite Jacket is just one excellent packable down jacket options.
+Choose from different packable down jacket options.

 2. Waterproof shell: The Hydrofoil Stretch jacket doesn’t take up much space in my bag and I’m in the habit of always having a shell handy.
 Rain or wind protection, I use it for both.